Iris in Perfumery: The Rhizome, Not the Flower

 |---|---|---|---|---|

-The study by Yuan et al. (Molecules, 2019) identified 219 volatile compounds in flowers from 27 bearded iris accessions (I. germanica, I. pallida, I. pumila) using HS-SPME/GC-MS analysis.
-Hierarchical cluster analysis yielded 6 olfactory groups, each dominated by a single compound:
+Yuan et al. (Molecules, 2019) identified 219 volatile compounds in flowers from 27 bearded iris accessions (I. germanica, I. pallida, I. pumila) using HS-SPME/GC-MS. Analysis yields 10 distinct olfactory groups:

 |---|---|---|---|